 If you just want a barbecue near the river, rather than on it, I recommend Fukurou No Mori which is only minutes away.
 You can also access the picturesque part of the river, right by the stepping stones, from this site.
 My four year old loved it there.
 It is a glamping style, all inclusive barbecue – just bring yourself and the rest is taken care of.
 Or you can just use their outdoor cafe, which we did today.

-For a riverside barbecue, the Kurakake barbecue area in Higashi-matsuyama is a much better spot in my humble opinion.
+For a riverside barbecue or country BBQ, the Kurakake barbecue area in Higashi-matsuyama is a much better spot in my humble opinion.
 Although it is pretty, it is not quite as scenic as Ranzan, but the river is much cleaner and the riverside is more suited to pitching tents and tarps.
+However, if you want to hike and explore too, Ranzan is better.
 It really depends what you are looking for and time of year too.

-Hours: open Saturday to Thursday from 9 am to 4 pm.
-Closed Fridays except for during the summer holiday, Golden Week and Autumn leaf periods.
+Hours: open Saturday to Thursday from 9 am to 4.30 pm between April and the end of September.
+The car park closes at 4 pm from October 1st for the rest of the year and during the month of March too.
+Closed on Fridays except for during the summer holiday, Golden Week and Autumn leaf periods.

-Cost: 1000 yen for cars, 400 yen for bikes for one day.
-Please note that you can’t go out and come back on the same ticket.
+Cost: 1000 yen for cars, 400 yen for bikes for one day during barbecue season.
+The parking used to be 500 yen during “koyo” autumn leaves season in a normal year, because you couldn’t barbecue.
+But now that you can, the fee is 1000 yen even if you are not barbecuing yourself.
+Also, please note that you can’t go out and come back on the same ticket.
 If you leave the car park once, you have to pay again to get back in.
+Moreover, please note that since August 1st 2021, there is now a 500 yen facility usage fee for all visitors over the age of 15 to the barbecue area of the valley.

 Rental costs vary depending on what you are renting.
 You can see individual costs of equipment (with pictures) here.
 The barbecue brick grills and the fully inclusive barbecue (food provided) require booking in advance.